synnea/JCSC-website-1st-milestone/README.md

 https://css-tricks.com/fun-viewport-units/

-caught the fact that I've been developing from a desktop-first approach. fixed it.
+caught the fact that I've been developing from a desktop-first approach. fixed it with the cards and the cat background.

 to-do: put button instead of free for monthly meetup card